-Follow these steps to create a connection to the Microsoft Office 365 Online Service:
+To create a connection to the Microsoft Office 365 Online Service:

-- 1. Select the Inventory Systems page in the inventory beacon interface. - 2.
+- 1. Select the Inventory Systems page in the FlexNet Beacon interface. - 2.
 Choose either of the following: - To change the settings for a previously-defined connection, select that connection from the list, and click Edit.... - To create a new connection, click the down arrow on the right of the New split button, and choose Powershell. - 3.
 Complete (or modify) the values in the dialog that appears.
-All of the following values are required: - Connection Name: The name of the inventory connection.
-When the data import through this connection is executed, the data import task name is same as the connection name. - Source Type: Select Microsoft Office 365 from this list. - Username: The Microsoft Office 365 Online Service tenant user name.
+All of the following values are required: - Note: If you have multiple subscriptions to Microsoft Office 365 (for example, separate subscriptions for different corporate units or locations), you need to create a separate connector for each subscription using its own credentials. - Connection Name: The name of the inventory connection.
+When the data import through this connection is executed, the data import task name is same as the connection name. - Source Type: Select Microsoft Office 365 from this list. - Username: The Microsoft Office 365 Online Service tenant user name. - Password: The Microsoft Office 365 Online Service tenant password.